 Online Request for Domestic Violence Restraining Orders:

-NEW: You can complete and e-fax file your domestic violence forms online.
-Please print and read these instructions before you begin.
+NEW: You can complete and use eSubmit to file your domestic violence forms online.
+Please print and read these eSubmit instructions before you begin.

-You may complete a Request for a Domestic Violence Restraining Order at any Safe Haven location.
+You may also complete a Request for a Domestic Violence Restraining Order at any Safe Haven location.

 If you think you may be a victim of abuse, please call the National Hotline for additional information at 1.800.799.7233